Iona Institute

-The Iona Institute - the business name of Lolek CLG - is an Irish, socially conservative organisation that advocates the advancement and promotion of the Christian religion and its social and moral values.
+Lolek CLG, operating under the business name the Iona Institute, is an Irish, socially conservative organisation that advocates the advancement and promotion of the Christian religion and what it sees as the religion's social and moral values.
 It has been frequently described as a Catholic pressure group.
 Founded by columnist David Quinn, it was launched publicly in 2007.

-Iona promotes conservative Christian values and opposes abortion, euthanasia, same-sex marriage and civil partnerships.
+Iona promotes conservative Christian values and opposes abortion, euthanasia, assisted suicide, same-sex marriage, civil partnerships, lifting restrictions on divorce, adoptions by same-sex couples, sperm donation, egg donation, surrogacy and the children's rights referendum.
 It takes the view that crime is rising, family breakdown is increasing, and that drug abuse and other social problems are caused by fewer people obtaining opposite-sex marriages and participating in organised religion.
 The institute has released a number of reports and has also hosted talks in support of its aims.
 Quinn and other prominent members have weekly columns in Ireland's mainstream press.

 In 2022, Iona was included in a list of extremist groups by the Global Project against Hate and Extremism, for which Iona was reportedly "consider[ing] legal action".

 Background

 Irish society underwent a period of rapid secularisation during the 1990s and 2000s.
-In 1992, two referenda established the right to travel abroad to obtain an abortion and the right to information about foreign abortion services.
+In 1992, two referendums established the right to travel abroad to obtain an abortion and the right to information about foreign abortion services.
 In 1993, homosexuality was decriminalised.
 The 1995 referendum approved the removal of the constitutional ban on divorce.

 Throughout the 1990s and 2000s, a series of criminal cases and Irish government enquiries established that hundreds of Catholic priests had abused thousands of children over decades.
 The widespread abuse scandals and cover-ups by Church authorities led to a decline in influence of the Catholic Church in Irish society.

 The Iona Institute was formed in 2006 to promote Christian social teachings in an attempt to prevent and reverse the secularisation of Irish society.